sophiagroves/cse15l-lab-reports/lab3.md

 LegalServCorp_v_VelazquezOpinion.txt
 LegalServCorp_v_VelazquezSyllabus.txt
 ```
 **ls | grep finds all files within the current directory that have the given string in their name.
-This is useful for quickly filtering and finding specificic files in directories that are too large to look through manually.
+This is useful for quickly filtering and finding specificic files in directories that are too large to manually look through efficiently.